ishitasequeira/Address-book-Contact-app-using-MVC-architecture-Backend/README.md

-# Assignment 8: Develop REST API for Asynchronous JavaScript: Address book/Contact app using MVC architecture
+# Develop REST API for Asynchronous JavaScript: Address book/Contact app using MVC architecture

 ## Technologies :
 Develop a rest api AddressBook application using express framework for developing the endpoints.